whiskyechobravo/kerko/docs/upgrading.md

   configuration.
 - Create two files, `.secrets.toml` and `config.toml`, in the KerkoApp directory, i.e., the directory where `wsgi.py` is found.
-- Copy the `SECRET_KEY` and `ZOTERO_API_KEY` parameters from `dotenv.old` into
+- Copy the `SECRET_KEY` and `KERKO_ZOTERO_API_KEY` lines from `dotenv.old` into
   `.secrets.toml`.
+In `.secrets.toml`, rename the `KERKO_ZOTERO_API_KEY`
+  parameter to `ZOTERO_API_KEY`.
+For each of the two parameters, make sure the value following the equal sign (`=`) is surrounded by double quotes (`"`).
+To ascertain the syntax, you may have a look at the `sample.secrets.toml` file provided by KerkoApp.
-Copy the remaining parameters to `config.toml`.
-- For each parameter, use the list below to determine if something special needs to be done to migrate it.
-Almost all configuration parameters have been renamed and/or moved into a hierarchical structure.
-Check the parameter values too as the syntax of a TOML file is slightly different from that of a `.env` file, e.g., in TOML string values must be surrounded by double quotes (`"`), booleans values must be either `true` or `false` (lowercase, no quotes).
-Refer to the [parameters documentation](config-params.md) for additional information, and have a look at the `sample.secrets.toml` and `sample.config.toml` files provided by KerkoApp.
+- Copy the remaining lines from `dotenv.old` to `config.toml`.
+For each parameter, use the list below to determine if something special needs to be done to migrate it.
+Almost all configuration parameters have been renamed and/or moved into a hierarchical structure (indicated by an arrow (→)).
+Check the parameter values too as the syntax of a TOML file is slightly different from that of a `.env` file, e.g., in TOML string values must be surrounded by double quotes (`"`), and booleans values must be either `true` or `false` (lowercase, no quotes).
+Refer to the [parameters documentation](config-params.md) for additional information, and have a look at the `sample.config.toml` file provided by KerkoApp.
-    - `DEBUG`: Removed.
+    - `DEBUG`: Remove.
 Debug mode is now activated with the `--debug` command line option.
     - `FLASK_APP`: Probably not needed anymore.
 In doubt, please refer to the Flask documentation on [application